nixworks/public/news/2006/12/2/index.md

 ##### Iraqi insurgency
 ### [ Iraqi insurgency: At least 50 people are killed by three car bombs exploding in Baghdad. ](/news/2006/12/2/iraqi-insurgency-at-least-50-people-are-killed-by-three-car-bombs-exploding-in-baghdad.md)
-_Context: Baghdad, Iraqi insurgency_
+_Context: Iraqi insurgency, Baghdad_

 ##### Bahrain
 ### [ Bahrainis go to the polls today in the second round of voting in the Kingdom's parliamentary elections. ](/news/2006/12/2/bahrainis-go-to-the-polls-today-in-the-second-round-of-voting-in-the-kingdom-s-parliamentary-elections.md)
-_Context: Bahrain, parliamentary elections_
+_Context: parliamentary elections, Bahrain_

 ##### Philippines
 ### [ Rescuers in the Philippines continue to look for survivors of Typhoon Durian. ](/news/2006/12/2/rescuers-in-the-philippines-continue-to-look-for-survivors-of-typhoon-durian.md)
-_Context: Philippines, Typhoon Durian_
+_Context: Typhoon Durian, Philippines_

 ##### London
 ### [ London police are examining whether the killers of Alexander Litvinenko also tried to poison Mario Scaramella, an Italian security expert who met the Russian exile on the day that he fell ill. ](/news/2006/12/2/london-police-are-examining-whether-the-killers-of-alexander-litvinenko-also-tried-to-poison-mario-scaramella-an-italian-security-expert-w.md)